ejmahler/SplineLibrary/README.md

 * Compute the inverse of a spline
     * Given a data point (not necessarily on the spline, or even close to it), what T value brings the spline closest to that data point?
     * Create a SplineInverter object and call its findClosestT method
-* Interpolation of the first, second, and third derivatives of the spline
+* Computation of the first, second, and third derivatives of the spline
     * The first derivative is called the "tangent" - this is how quickly and in what direction the interpolated position is changing, per T
     * The second derivative is called the "curvature" - this is how quickly and in what direction the interpolated tangent is changing, per T
     * The third derivative is called the "wiggle" - this is how quickly and in what direction the interpolated curvature is changing, per T